Cemetery Frequently Asked Questions (FAQs)

 Is there an option for green burial?

-Yes, a small section of the area could be used by those who prefer to be buried with no marker; the lot will be covered only by plants or grasses.
+Yes, those who prefer to be buried with no marker could use a small section of the Or Shalom area; only plants or grasses will cover the area.
 Jewish burial by definition is green, with embalming generally not allowed.
 All individuals will be buried in a biodegradable container– such as a simple pine or cardboard casket, reed basket or shroud– that conforms to MVC guidelines and Jewish burial customs.
 MVC does not require concrete liners.

 Where could a funeral service be held?

-A service could be held at Or Shalom, the Schara Tzedeck chapel in New Westminster, the Celebration Hall at MVC or at the graveside.
+A service could be held at Or Shalom, the Schara Tzedeck chapel in New Westminster, the Celebration Hall at MVC, in a private home, or at the graveside.

 Funerals will be officiated by the Or Shalom Rabbi, the Rabbi’s designate, or a rabbi of the deceased’s family’s choosing.
 Non-Jewish clergy may attend but may not officiate.